Definition of house in English:

 - But I'm sure if you nicely explain your feelings, your folks would agree with you that playing house as kids means little when it comes to having a real boyfriend.

 - I am a responsible member of society, but I still feel like a kid playing house, expecting the real world to catch up with me any second.

 - She loves mermaids, playing house, and it also came with lots of little things: a flower shower, a little boat, a tiny slide.

-put (or set) one's house in order
+put (or set or get) one's house in order

 - And the overall message to the arbiters of the city's destiny is blunt and clear - set your house in order or else people will start looking elsewhere when they consider a location for their next round of investment.